FrontMatter/web-documentation-nextjs/content/docs/getting-started.md

 > **Info**: The templates are stored in the
 > [Front Matter CMS - Starter Templates][12] repository.

+### Step 2.2 (optional): Generate content types from Astro Content Collection(s)

+As in Astro you need to define the type of content you create with Content Collections, we have added a feature to generate the content types based on the Astro Content Collection(s) you have defined.

+During the initialization of Front Matter CMS, when you select Astro as your site generator, you will be able to select the Astro Content Collection(s) you want to use.

+![Astro Content Collection][14]

+> **Info**: When you select the Astro Content Collection(s), the CMS will automatically add the
+> corresponding folder to the `frontmatter.content.pageFolders` configuration setting.

 ### Step 3: Register content folder(s)